lylepmills/buoys/README.md

 **unpausing** - resume vs reset buoys.
 If set to resume, buoys will continue playing back from wherever they are in their buffer (regardless of the "pausing" setting).
 If set to reset buoys, They will reset to their start points.
 This can be use as a means of syncing loops.

 **tide height multiplier**, **tide shape index**, **tide angle**, **dispersion** - same as described above in the arc section.
 Since these are regular norns app parameters they can be mapped to an external midi controller.
-The only difference is that without an arc, you won't get the circular morphing of the tide shape index.
+The only difference is that without an arc, you won't get the ability to wrap around the tide shape index (8->1).

 **crow input 1**, **crow input 2** - note that both crow inputs cannot be set to the same option, except "none"
 - none - the input does nothing